-With more than 22 lakes and 180 parks in Minneapolis.
-It’s always great to be outdoors.
+With more than 22 lakes and 180 parks in Minneapolis, it’s always great to be outdoors.
 Add golf, and you have a Sportsman’s Paradise.
 Local linksmen say Minneapolis’ best-known courses hold the keys to what makes golfing in the city so appealing.

 Address: 4553 Longfellow Avenue 55407